Putri Nusantara: Miss Earth Indonesia

 Below are the Indonesian representatives to the Miss Earth pageant according to the year in which they participated.
 The special awards received and their final placements in the aforementioned global beauty competition are also displayed.

+Miss Global Indonesia

+Below are the Indonesian representatives to the Miss Global pageant according to the year in which they participated.
+The special awards received and their final placements in the aforementioned global beauty competition are also displayed.

+Indonesian delegates to Miss Earth

+Since its debut in Miss Earth 2005, Indonesia competed annually, having sent 20 representatives in 2024.
+For 2005–2020, Miss Earth Indonesia was responsible for electing participants to Miss Earth.